zaphosting/docs/docs/dedicated-linux-docker.md

 ---
 id: dedicated-linux-docker
 title: "Dedicated Server: Installation of Docker"
-description: Information on how to install Docker on your Dedicated Server from ZAP-Hosting
+description: "Information on how to install Docker on your Dedicated Server from ZAP-Hosting"
 sidebar_label: Install Docker
 services:
   - dedicated